felixlopz/hubrise-test-task/content/developers/api/en/catalog-management.md

 Each variant has a `ref` and a `name`.
 Refs identify variants in a catalog, whereas names are displayed to the user.
 Refs should be unique, auto-generated, and stable, and names should be descriptive and customisable.

-For a more detailed explanation of variants, read this <Link href="/blog/catalog-variants">blog post</Link>.
+For a more detailed explanation of variants, read the <Link href="/blog/catalog-variants">Catalog Variants blog post</Link>.

 ### Variant in Catalog Upload